KhalidAdan/Dolyak/README.md

-# Dolyak!
+# Yak!

-Working on a WebRTC chat server, hopefully going to create something cool!
+Working on a WebRTC chat app, hopefully going to create something cool!